chiuhans111/RCWA/readme.md

 I am an electro-optical student who has a strong passion for optics.
 I developed this RCWA implementation as part of my research work.
 If you have any questions, suggestions, or would like to collaborate on optical research projects, feel free to contact me.

+## License

+The software is licensed under the MIT License.
+See the [LICENSE.txt](LICENSE.txt) file for details.